 following steps for hand-washing:

-If using the gel sanitizer, rub your hands until the gel is dry.
+If you use sanitizer, rub your hands and fingers until they are dry.

 How this information was developed to help you make better health decisions.